← All Articles

 Rod weightBest forNorth Georgia use

-6 wt (9')Bigger water, wind, larger streamersHeavier nymph/streamer days
+6 wt (9')Bigger water, wind, larger streamersHigh-generation days, heavier nymph/streamer rigs

-7–8 wt (9')Big articulated streamers, stripersTrophy browns, striper trips
+7–8 wt (9')Big articulated streamers, stripersTrophy browns, Toccoa stripers

 What rod length should you choose?